markreha/cloudworkshop/sdk/docs/development/README.md

 Deploy the IoT Reporting App to Azure
 --------
-Once you have tested your IoT Reporting app you can then setup Cloud Containers in Azure and then build and deploy your application to Azure.
+Once you have tested your IoT Reporting app you can then setup a Cloud Container in Azure and then build and deploy your application to Azure.
 A future update to these instructions will include building the application from GitHub in Azure.

-NOTE: You will need to Create Azure accounts (this is available for free if you are a Grand Canyon University student).
+NOTE: You will need to create an Azure accounts (this is available for free if you are a Grand Canyon University student).

 Create PHP Container in Azure:
  1. Log into the Azure Portal.